 The final optimization used to speed up the process of double-dummy solving is ordering card choices according to the likelihood that they will benefit the player.
-This allows an experienced developer to give the computer simple bridge rules he or she knows to be usually correct in his or her own experience with the game.
-Thesebe checked because the cards are for all help search times by more frequently forcing cutoffs of the search prematurely by finding a line of play that either reaches the goal number of tricks or prevents reaching it, depending on the player that must play next.
+This allows an experienced developer to give the computer simple bridge rules he or she knows to be usually correct in his help search times by more frequently forcing cutoffs of the search prematurely by finding a line of play that either reaches the goal number of tricks or prevents reaching it, depending on the player that must play next.
 It is not necessary that these rules be correct in every situation because the computer will continue on with the search at these nodes if such a line is not found.
 Examples of these principles include covering the opposing team's honors with your own, playing low to a trick if you can't beat your partner's card, and if playing last to a trick take it with the minimum possible card.